TJCourey/horiseon-rafactoring-project/README.md

 ## Description

-I am woirking on refactoring a clients webpage to make the code more concise, have better functionality, and have the webpage be more accessible.
+I am working on refactoring a clients webpage to make the code more concise, have better functionality, and have the webpage be more accessible.

 - This is my first personal assignment and I hoped to test the skills I have been learning
 - I did this as an example of the HTML and CSS skills I have picked up.